mosterho/hMAIL-Log-Reader/README.md

 * Create a version of this using hashbang in Python for a Windows command prompt or Unix terminal??

 ## How to call the URL
 This depends on how and where the web server is installed (IIS, Apache), and any specific ports used.
-If the script is on a local web server, the call to this program is:
+Please see the examples below for URL calls to a named server and localhost.

 The "?arg_entries" argument **is optional** will display the highest number of hits/entries; in this case, the argument is specified as 10.
 The "?arg_numberoflogs" argument **is also optional** and will read the path's logs; in this case the argument is specified as 5.